NeuromatchAcademy/course-content/projects/docs/project_guidance.md

 ## Day 15 project work

 Only for timeslots 2 & 4!
 You have an extra project block at the beginning of this day before tutorials (which makes up for the lack of project time on W1D1).
 Use it to finalize your presentation.
+The last hour of this block (just before coursework starts) is your project presentation (as per update on Wed, July 21).
+Check the [calendar](https://academy.neuromatch.io/calendar-summer-2021) and the email invitation we are sending to the mentors to be confirm the time.

 ## Day 15 Presentations (Friday tutorial block for everyone)